lsu-ddem/pathways-site/content/3_Audio/3_SoundsInBugSquish/2_Lesson_2/index.md

 This example contains a lot of separate parts, however it once they have been built, it is a relatively simple matter to connect them all together via the `.onMousePressed()` method.
 Keep in mind that this is a basic example, and that everything we have talked about in regards to sprites and sound could potentially be applied to this idea, resulting in much more complex environments.

 If you want to see this code in action, you will have to copy it into a new P5 project with both of our libraries installed, and add in your own sound file.
 Also, don't forget to add `drawSprites()` so that they will be drawn to the canvas.

 ---

+### Let's Practice!

+Now that you know how to start and stop sequences and file playback under various conditions, try and create a sketch that will adapt the music based on different interactions.
+Have a unique sequence play when different sprites collide, and another when you click on a sprite.

+---